 How Aggregation Compares to Scraping

-How Job Boardly Aggregates Jobs Without Scraping
+How Job Boardly Handles Scraping and Aggregation For You

 Job Boardly

-Job Boardly's Magic Aggregator
+Job Boardly’s Job Aggregator

 Features for Managing and Monetizing Your Job Board

 Job Boardly comes packed with tools that make running and profiting from your job board a breeze.
-Features like paywalls, Stripe integration (in USD), the Turbo Backfiller, SEO tools, and customizable designs give you everything you need to create a successful niche platform.
+Features like paywalls, Stripe integration (in USD), the Job Backfiller, SEO tools, and customizable designs give you everything you need to create a successful niche platform.

 Job Boardly also includes built-in SEO tools to help your board rank higher in search results.
 Using the structured data it collects, the system generates SEO-friendly URLs, meta descriptions, and JobPosting schema markup, making it easier for U.S.-based boards to rank for targeted queries like "remote React developer jobs in New York."
 Additional features like multi-language support, job alerts, and coupon codes ensure your board has all the functionality needed to attract users and generate revenue.
 With Job Boardly, launching and monetizing a niche job board has never been so straightforward.